-The benefits of sous vide cookers are widely publicized, they range from the flavor and quality of the meals they produce to the health benefits of cooking sous vide.
+The benefits of sous vide cookers are widely publicized, ranging from the flavor and quality of the meals they produce to the health benefits of cooking sous vide.

-But there’s a less widely discussed benefit.
-The sheer ease of cleaning and maintenance that sous vide machines offer.
+However, there’s a less widely discussed benefit; The sheer ease of cleaning and maintenance that sous vide machines offer.
 Because there is no direct contact between the food and the sous vide machine itself, cleaning is simple and quick.

-Even the best sous vide cookers will need a little care now and again to keep it in prime condition.
-It’s good to know how to clean sous vide cookers.
+Even the best sous vide cookers will benefit from a little TLC to keep them in prime condition.
+It’s important to know how to clean your trusty kitchen tool.

-Mineral deposits from water can also build up in immersion circulators, and this can affect the performance of the machine.
+Mineral deposits from water can build up in immersion circulators, which can affect the performance of the machine.
 Periodically, descaling the machine can greatly prolong its life.

-This article covers all the techniques you need to know to keep your circulator clean and working as efficiently as the day it was unboxed.
+In this article, we cover all the techniques you need to know to keep your sous vide circulator clean and working as efficiently as the day it was unboxed.

 How to Clean a Sous Vide Cooker